valkyrie-fnd/valkyrie-stubs/README.md

 Valkyrie stubs may also be used as a testing library, for example by starting a genericpam server programmatically as in this Valkyrie test suite [example](https://github.com/valkyrie-fnd/valkyrie/blob/main/provider/internal/test/suite.go#L51).

+### Test configuration
+The stubs contain an in-memory database.
+To configure the database, edit the datastore [config file](./datastore.config.yaml).
+Make sure that the appropriate player, provider, provider API key and game are present in the config.
+Otherwise add the values.

+To configure the valkyre module for the test, make sure that the provider is present [here](./valkyrie_config.yml) too.

+*Note*: The config files mentioned in this section are included in the image in the docker build, so there is no point changing them in runtime.
+If stubs is built and run as a go binary, the config files should be present in the execution directory and can be updated between each stop and start.

 ### Running tests with fault injection using Broken

 When starting the stubs in standalone mode a web interface is available at http://localhost:8080/broken.